ls1intum/Artemis/docs/user/exercises/quiz.rst

         - Open
         - Delete

-    - Clicking in the creation of a new Apollon Diagram button |CreateANewApollonDiagram| opens the following form:
+    - Clicking on the creation of a new Apollon Diagram button |CreateANewApollonDiagram| opens the following form:

         .. figure:: quiz/Apollon-form.png
             :align: center